fosscellcet/Competitive-Coding-Repository/README.md

-# Competetive-Coding-Repository
+# Competitive-Coding-Repository
-A collection of solutions to competetive coding questions in all programming languages.
+A collection of solutions to Competitive Coding questions in all programming languages.

 # Folder Structure Conventions
     .